aragaoian/adopet-rs/README.md

 # Adopet  - Pet Recommendation System
-Recommender System based on feature weighted Content-Based Filtering.
-Developed in the Software Engineering II class for an extension project, aiming to impact the comunity using knowlodge aquired during the university.
+Recommender System Based on Feature-Weighted Content-Based Filtering Developed during the Software Engineering II course as part of an extension project, this system aims to positively impact the community by applying knowledge acquired at the university. </br>

-</br> </br>
-Our main goal is to help adopters find their best buddy and to reduce adoption issues such as pet abandoment.
-We do this based on questions asked during the register stage.
+Our main goal is to help adopters find their ideal companion and reduce common adoption issues, such as pet abandonment.
+We achieve this by using information gathered through a questionnaire completed during the registration process.